mjbots/moteus/moteus/moteus_register_map.md

 When in kPosition mode, advance the commanded position at the given velocity in Hz.

+As a special case, if the 0x020 position is unset, and 0x023 stop position is set, the sign of this is ignored and is instead selected so that the motor will move towards the stop position.

 ### 0x022 - Position maximum current ###

 Type: int8, int16, int32, float